FAQs

 • Yes, we are a registered 501(c)(3) nonprofit organization.
 Your donations are tax-deductible as allowed by law.

-• We provide stories of connection and healing, and educational content on setting boundaries and living with loss.
+• We provide stories of connection and healing, and content on setting boundaries and living with loss.
 We’re also building a community of shared understanding for families affected by addiction.

 • Yes!
 We welcome volunteers who can help with outreach, packaging bracelets, fundraising, and spreading the message.
 Contact us through the website to learn more.